-In order to reduce this impact Mitigation Measure NOISE-1 and NOISE-2 shall be implemented (see Section 4.7).
-Mitigation Measures NOISE-1 and NOISE-2 would limit construction of Project features within 45 feet of sensitive receptors (Topock TCP), implement acoustic shields to limit noise to sensitive receptors, and require a disturbance coordinator.
-In addition, CUL-1a-12 would ensure specifically that accommodations for Tribal ceremonies are provided for during construction activities.
+In order to reduce this impact, Mitigation Measures NOISE-1 and NOISE-2 shall be implemented (see Section 4.7).
+Mitigation Measures NOISE-1 and NOISE-2 would limit require noise monitoring if construction of Project features occurs within 1,850 feet and 5,830 feet from sensitive California receptors and 330 feet and 735 feet from Arizona receptors for daytime and nighttime noise, respectively, and 45 feet of sensitive receptors (Topock TCP), implementing acoustic shields to limit noise to sensitive receptors if noise levels are still determined to exceed noise standards, and require a disturbance coordinator.
+The disturbance coordinator will be required to consider the timing of Project activities in relation to Tribal ceremonial events that are sensitive to noise in a manner consistent with the Cultural Impact Mitigation Program Section 2.11 (CIMP; see Appendix H to the C/RAWP).
+In addition, CUL-1a-12 would ensure specifically that accommodations for Tribal ceremonies are provided for before, during, and after construction activities.
 However, due to the heightened sensitivity and use of the area, impacts are considered significant and unavoidable.